SaMajerus/capstone-proposal/README.md

 * 15:00:   Adjust existing elements to create 'ground' surface of game, disable 'Enemy Spawner' for now.
 * 15:40:   Add a Leaf prefab, begin experimenting with Physics.
 * 15:45:   Attempting to refresh myself on making a global 'csproj' or 'json' file(??) to hopefully fix the build errors....
 (Have to accomplish this <em>before</em> I can proceed with anything else, preferably.)
+<br><br>

+### Tuesday, 12/20
+* 9:15:    Seeing if building the Unity project (as it is now) is successful.
+[Also want to see if a global 'csproj' or 'json' file gets created as a result (and if so, whether or not the dotnet commands work normally).]